polyphony-chat/docs/SPECIFICATION.md

 #### 4.1.2 Authenticating a new client on a polyproto-core home server

-Whenever a user would like to access their account from a new device, they must authenticate the new session with their home server.
-This is done by sending the home server a request containing their authentication information, such as their username and password, and a [certificate signing request (CSR)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) for the new client.
-The server verifies the correctness of the provided information and, given that the verification succeeds, signs the CSR and responds with the newly generated ID-Cert, along with a session token.
+To access their account from a new device, a user authenticates the session with their home server by sending authentication information and a [certificate signing request (CSR)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) for the new client.
+If verified successfully, the server signs the CSR and responds with the newly generated ID-Cert and a session token.

 ```
 Client                                               Server